aws-samples/sample-document-standardization-with-bedrock-and-translate/README.md

 ```

 ## Limitations
 * This code is provided as a sample only and is not production ready.
-It is up to developers to properly test and maintain any 3rd party dependancies.
+It is up to developers to properly test and maintain any code and 3rd party dependancies.
 * The produced output may vary in quality based on the model being used and the output language of the document.
 We still recommended that a human reviews the final output.
 * The LLMs available for use will vary based on region.
 * Amazon Translate does not support every language.
 You can find a list of supported languages [here](https://docs.aws.amazon.com/translate/latest/dg/what-is-languages.html).